Mike Hancock (British politician): Indecent assault claim

 In October 2010 a complaint was made against Hancock of indecent assault, which Hampshire Police announced would not be pursued in December 2010 due to insufficient evidence.

 In February 2013, a civil suit against Hancock over the same complaint was filed.

 In September 2013 the police reopened their investigation, asking that a report for Portsmouth City Council, be handed over.
 Hancock was then still a Portsmouth councillor, as well as an MP for the city.
 The report was an investigation into whether Hancock had breached the Councillors Code of Conduct for Portsmouth City Council, the council suspended any action as a result of the report until all other proceedings have concluded.
 The Police decided after considering the report that Hancock would face no charges in relation to the complaint.

 In January 2014, Hancock was suspended from the Liberal Democrats after the party nationally reviewed the report commissioned by Liberal Democrat run Portsmouth City Council which had found "prima facie evidence of his unwelcome sexual approaches" to his constituent.
 The report, which has not been officially published, had become available to The Guardian in December 2013.

 The civil case was scheduled to come to trial in mid-June 2014, but a settlement between the parties emerged on 11 June.
 A week later, when details of the out of court settlement became public knowledge, Hancock apologised to his constituent (known only under the pseudonym of Annie) via a statement issued by the complainant's solicitors at the High Court in London.
 Any compensation paid to the complainant was not made publicly known.
 In part, his statement says: "I understand that you felt degraded.
 I did not treat you with sufficient respect.
 I made you feel deeply uncomfortable and discriminated against, and I crossed the line."
 A psychiatric report on Hancock, who was undergoing treatment at the Priory Hospital in Southampton, confirmed that he was freely able to make such a statement.
 Hancock resigned from the Liberal Democrats in September 2014 before a disciplinary hearing.
 The news was disclosed in The Independent on 18 September.

-Personal life and other activities
+Personal life

 Hancock has been married to Jacqueline Elliott (also a former member of Portsmouth City Council until losing her seat in the 2014 elections) since 1967, and has a son and a daughter.

 He has been the chairman of the southern region of the NSPCC since 1989 and has been the vice-chairman of Portsmouth Dock since 1992.
 He was awarded the Commander of the Order of the British Empire in the same year.